GCP Preparation

 Prepare a VPC and subnet

-Create VPC and subnet
+Create a VPC and subnet

 Open the GCP VPC Network console and switch to the region where you want to deploy the BYOC warehouse.

-Uncheck the Firewall rule list.
+Uncheck the firewall rule list.

-When executing terraform template through the GCP CloudShell under your cloud account, it will perform related operations on cloud resources such as VPC, Compute Engine, Buckets, etc., therefore requiring a series of IAM permissions.
+When you run the Terraform template in Google Cloud Shell under your cloud account, it operates on cloud resources such as the VPC, Compute Engine instances, and buckets, so it requires a set of IAM permissions.

 https://storage.googleapis.com/velodb-cloud-online-us-west-1/public/gcp-byoc.tf

-When you run the above Terraform template through GCP CloudShell, it will automatically create and deploy the Agent.
-Then the Agent will establish a private connection with VeloDB Cloud and complete the warehouse initialization process.
+When you run the template in Google Cloud Shell, it creates and deploys the Agent.
+The Agent then establishes a private connection with VeloDB Cloud and completes the warehouse initialization.

 Resources Information